ricardovws/ColorChanger/README.md

-<a href="https://github.com/ricardovws/ColorChanger/raw/master/ColorChanger_exe.rar" download>Download it</a>

 # ColorChanger
 A simple C# console application that converts an image into grayscale, red, green, blue and negative mode.
 It was built to understand how RGBA color model works.

 ## How can I run it?
 Just clone or download the code and run it using Visual Studio.
-Or just download the executable here.
+Or just download the executable
+<a href="https://github.com/ricardovws/ColorChanger/raw/master/ColorChanger_exe.rar" download>here</a>.

 ## How can I use it?
 Just follow the steps below and be happy :)